Spitz and PrimitiveMediumSouth Korea

 Frequently Asked Questions

-Is the Korean Jindo a good apartment dog?
+Is the Korean Jindo a large dog?

-Is the Korean Jindo good for first-time owners?
+Is the Korean Jindo good for apartments?

 Does the Korean Jindo shed a lot?